Vietnam Visa Guide for Overseas Vietnamese With Foreign Passports

 - Cost: approximately USD 25–50.

-Important: Since August 15, 2023, all nationalities are eligible to apply for the Vietnam e-Visa.
+Important: Since August 15, 2023, all nationalities are eligible for the Vietnam e-Visa.
 Please ensure that your passport is valid and your travel purpose is compatible with e-Visa regulations.

 Option 3: Visa on arrival (VOA)